 Listed below are seven projects initiated by the partner organisations (local specialists and NPOs) of JEN in Iwate, Miyagi and Fukushima.
 Also, JEN has undertaken three responsibilities below and we will contribute to rebuilding “no-one left behind” society in the disaster stricken areas.

 (1) Joint project planning with partner organizations

-Following the Great East Japan Earthquake, the Gender Equality Center in Tohoku took the initiative to hold trainings on gender and disaster.
+Following the Great East Japan Earthquake, the Gender Equality Center in Tohoku took the initiative to run training sessions on gender equality and disaster.
 Participants included staff of municipalities and fire departments, as well as local community leaders.
-As a result of the initiative, understanding of the importance of both genders taking equal roles in disaster risk reduction has been gradually expanding.
-To accelerate this movement and for gender-equal perspectives to take root in the region, the Training Center for Gender & Disaster Risk Reduction (GDRR), which has rich know-how and experience in disaster risk reduction and gender issues, takes charge in educating local organizations and individuals.
+As a result of the initiative, understanding of the importance of both genders taking equal roles in disaster risk reduction has been gradually increasing.
+To accelerate this and for gender-equal perspectives to take root in the region, the Training Center for Gender & Disaster Risk Reduction (GDRR), has been using its vast know how and experience to educate local organizations and individuals.
 JEN partners with GDRR and supports its activities.